 Cannabis is NOT legal in The Netherlands

-Contrary to what most people think, cannabis is not legal in the Netherlands, it is only tolerated to buy cannabis in coffee shops (maximum 5 grams per person).
+Contrary to common belief, cannabis is not legalized in the Netherlands; rather, it is tolerated for purchase in coffee shops, with a maximum limit of 5 grams per person.

 proud policeman seizing cannabis plant